wp-plugins/wp2yt-uploader/readme.txt

 If you have a question you can head over to the <a href="http://www.evan-herman.com/wp2yt-documentation/">documentation</a> page.
 If you can't find the answer there you can use the contact form at there to seek out further assistance.

-Plugin Site: <a href="http://www.evan-herman.com/wordpress-to-youtube-uploader/" target="_blank">WordPress To YouTube Uploader Site</a>
+Plugin Site: <a href="http://www.evan-herman.com/wordpress-to-youtube-uploader/" target="_blank">YouTube Plus Site</a>

 == Screenshots ==

 1. Browse your own personal account and easily preview or delete the video from this screen.
 2. Browse through other users content from the dashboard.
-3. Step #1 of the WordPress to YouTube uploader.
+3. Step #1 of the YouTube Plus.
 Enter the title, description, keyword and category and move on to step #2.
-4. Step #2 of the WordPress to YouTube uploader.
+4. Step #2 of the YouTube Plus.
 Specify which video you would like to upload with the file uploader.
-5. Step #3 of the WordPress to YouTube uploader displays a confirmation message with a link to your uploaded video.
+5. Step #3 of the YouTube Plus displays a confirmation message with a link to your uploaded video.
-6. YouTube analytics inside of the the WordPress to YouTube uploader plugin.
+6. YouTube analytics inside of the the YouTube Plus plugin.
-7. The WordPress to YouTube uploader plugin help page.
+7. The YouTube Plus plugin help page.
-8. The WordPress to YouTube uploader settings page.
+8. The YouTube Plus settings page.
-9. The WordPress to YouTube uploader inside the media modal, see the ability to insert videos into posts.
+9. The YouTube Plus inside the media modal, see the ability to insert videos into posts.

 == Changelog ==